fly-language/fly-language_examples/K-Coloring/README.md

-# One Max Problem Genetic Algorithm
+# K-Coloring Problem Genetic Algorithm

-### One Max Problem
+### K-Coloring Problem
-One Max Problem, also known as "the problem of the max binary vector generation", is a well-known problem in the branch of genetic algorithms.
-The purpose of this algorithm is to generate a vector with every element set to 1.
+//TODO

 ## Variables
 * __cloud__ is used to set the cloud environment.